ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak11160-module/datasheet.md

 By default, RAK11160 runs on RUI3 (RAKwireless Unified Interface) firmware, allowing standalone operation with custom firmware development via Arduino-compatible RUI3 APIs.
 Sensors and other external peripherals can be interfaced directly, eliminating the need for an additional MCU.
 Alternatively, the RAK11160 can be interfaced with an external host MCU using AT commands via UART.

 :::tip NOTE
-There are two variants available for the RAK11160 Module:<br/>
+There are two variants available for the RAK11160 Module:

-(1) With MHF4 IPEX connector to connect external antennas<br/>
+(1) With MHF4 IPEX connector to connect external antennas

 (2) No IPEX connector but with RF pinout to connect custom antenna
 :::